My Stepmom's Daughter Is My Ex: Production

 The first names of Yume and Mizuto come from "oil" (the pronunciation of oil (油) is yu in Japanese) and "water" (mizu means water (水) in Japanese), respectively.
 The surnames of Irido, Ayai, Higashira (lit. "east head") and Tanesato come from Conan Doyle ("Irido" is almost an anagram of "Doiru", which is the Japanese pronunciation of Doyle), Yukito Ayatsuji (only the word Aya (綾) is taken), Nisio Isin (while Nisio is the surname, it literally means "west tail", the opposite of "east head") and Ellery Queen (while Queen is a duo whose surnames are Dannay and Lee, "Danna-" is pronounced like tane and "Lee" is pronounced like ri ("里" can be pronounced as sato and ri in Japanese)), respectively.

-The author Kyōsuke Kamishiro set Yume and Mizuto's birthday as November 3 because both 11 and 3 are prime numbers, which cannot be "separated" (in Japanese, "割る" means "to divide" and "to separate").
+The author Kyōsuke Kamishiro set Yume and Mizuto's birthday as November 3 since both 11 and 3 are prime numbers, which cannot be "separated" (in Japanese, "割る" means "to divide" and "to separate").

 The location setting of the story had been kept ambiguous since its web serialization.
 However, after several years, Kamishiro decided to set it in an actual location, Kyoto, since the story in Volume 8 takes place in Kobe.

 Media

 Light novels

-The series began serialization on the online novel website Kakuyomu on August 7, 2017, with a print version beginning publication under Kadokawa Shoten's Kadokawa Sneaker Bunko imprint on December 1, 2018; the series has nine volumes as of July 1, 2022.
+The series began serialization on the online novel website Kakuyomu on August 7, 2017, with a print version beginning publication under Kadokawa Shoten's Kadokawa Sneaker Bunko imprint on December 1, 2018; the series has thirteen volumes as of October 31, 2025.
 The light novel is licensed digitally in North America by J-Novel Club.

 In the Blu-ray set of the anime series, an original what-if story titled Mamahaha no Tsurego ga Imakano datta (継母の連れ子が今カノだった) written by Kyōsuke Kamishiro is included.
 The story is about what if Yume and Mizuto did not break up before they became stepsiblings.

 Manga

-A manga adaptation by Rei Kusakabe began serialization online via Niconico Seiga website as part of the Dra Dra Sharp and Dra Dra Flat brands on April 26, 2019, and has been compiled into five volumes by Fujimi Shobo as of December 9, 2022.
+A manga adaptation by Rei Kusakabe began serialization online via Niconico Seiga website as part of the Dra Dra Sharp and Dra Dra Flat brands on April 26, 2019, and has been compiled into ten volumes by Fujimi Shobo as of July 9, 2025.
+At Anime Expo 2023, Udon Entertainment announced that they licensed the manga for English publication.

 Anime

 An anime adaptation was announced on July 21, 2021.
 It was later revealed to be a television series produced by Project No.9.
 The series was directed by Shinsuke Yanagi, with Deko Akao handling the scripts, Katsuyuki Sato designing the characters, and Hiromi Mizutani composing the music.
 It aired from July 6 to September 21, 2022, on AT-X, Tokyo MX, BS NTV, MBS, and BS Fuji.
 The opening theme song is "Deneb to Spica" (デネブとスピカ) by Dialogue+, while the ending theme song is "Futari Pinocchio" (ふたりピノキオ) by Harmoe.
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.